digitalspring/whitepaper/whitepaper.md

 online at the time of initial transmission.

-Naively, it would certainly be possible to send the data in question to each of the n recipients separately.
+Naively, it would certainly be possible to send the data in question to each of the $n$ recipients separately.
 However, this approach clearly does not scale well when considering hundreds or even thousands of recipients (consider e.g. a Twitter or Wikileaks use case) as the sender's internet link would need to stem n times the original amount of data.
 For this